JeovaniMartinez/Android-Utils/docs/utilities/view-to-image.md

 ## > Padding and Margin

-When converting the view to an image, a margin and padding can be specified, the margin is completely independent and the padding is applied within the specified background, for example:
+When converting the view to an image, a margin and padding can be specified, the margin is completely independent, and the padding is applied within the specified background, for example:

 ![img](../img/pending-image.png)